QuizWars-Ecosystem/api-gateway/README.md

-# api-grpc-gateway
+# API-Gateway
-API-GRPC-Gateway that proxying requests to services
+API-Gateway that proxying requests to services